Finite Riesz products and Ornstein non-inequalities on quantum tori

 \section{Preliminaries}

 In this small section, we present the two most important tools for the proof of our main result.
 First, in \cite{KazWojc}, Kazaniecki and the second author, based on finite Riesz products, construct examples of Ornstein non-inequalities.
 More precisely, they work with Riesz products of the following form.
-For a sequence of natural numbers $\{m_j\}_{j\in\mathbb{N}}$ (also often called as sequence of frequencies in this article), let
+For a sequence of natural numbers $\{m_j\}_{j\in\mathbb{N}}$, let

 Then define the Riesz products